MozillaFoundation/engineering-handbook/docs/services/backups.md

 1. `heroku pg:backups:capture [db-identifier] -a [app-name]`
 2. `heroku pg:backups:download [backup-identifier] -a [app-name]`
-3. Upload the downloaded file to an encrypted S3 bucket - don't forget to rename the file to something more descriptive.
+3. Upload the downloaded file to the `mozilla-foundation-archive` bucket in the `mofo-ops` AWS account - don't forget to rename the file to something more descriptive.

-Generally, the `mozilla-foundation-archive` bucket in the `mofo-ops` S3 account should be used unless there are specific security or access requirements.